TorCapybara/GHG/README.md

 * For Tor Browser Bundle: works as is
 * As a standard Tor installation: Change port to 9050
 * For Transparent Proxy (Tails, Whonix): use_proxy: false
+* For upload, you can configure username and password permanently.

 Run GHG